Welltower (NYSE:WELL) Updates Q3 2022 Earnings Guidance

 Welltower (NYSE:WELL – Get Rating) issued an update on its third quarter 2022 earnings guidance on Tuesday morning.
 The company provided EPS guidance of $0.82-$0.87 for the period.
 The company issued revenue guidance of -.

-Welltower (NYSE:WELL – Get Rating) last issued its earnings results on Tuesday, August 9th.
-The real estate investment trust reported $0.20 earnings per share (EPS) for the quarter, missing the consensus estimate of $0.85 by ($0.65).
-The business had revenue of $1.47 billion during the quarter, compared to the consensus estimate of $1.42 billion.
-Welltower had a net margin of 7.20% and a return on equity of 2.09%.
-The firm’s revenue for the quarter was up 29.1% compared to the same quarter last year.
-During the same period last year, the business posted $0.79 EPS.
-On average, sell-side analysts anticipate that Welltower will post 3.43 earnings per share for the current fiscal year.
+Welltower (NYSE:WELL – Get Rating) last announced its quarterly earnings data on Tuesday, August 9th.
+The real estate investment trust reported $0.20 earnings per share for the quarter, missing the consensus estimate of $0.85 by ($0.65).
+The firm had revenue of $1.47 billion for the quarter, compared to the consensus estimate of $1.42 billion.
+Welltower had a return on equity of 2.09% and a net margin of 7.20%.
+The business’s revenue for the quarter was up 29.1% compared to the same quarter last year.
+During the same period in the prior year, the firm posted $0.79 earnings per share.
+As a group, equities analysts anticipate that Welltower will post 3.43 earnings per share for the current fiscal year.

 Welltower Announces Dividend

-Several research analysts have weighed in on WELL shares.
-JPMorgan Chase & Co. upgraded Welltower from a neutral rating to an overweight rating and reduced their target price for the stock from $94.00 to $89.00 in a report on Wednesday, June 22nd.
-Sumitomo Mitsui Financial Group lowered shares of Welltower from an outperform rating to a neutral rating and set a $84.00 price objective on the stock. in a report on Thursday, August 11th.
-Deutsche Bank Aktiengesellschaft reduced their target price on shares of Welltower from $108.00 to $100.00 and set a buy rating for the company in a research note on Wednesday, July 13th.
-Jefferies Financial Group cut their price target on Welltower from $89.00 to $79.00 and set a hold rating on the stock in a report on Thursday, June 30th.
-Finally, Mizuho reduced their price target on Welltower from $96.00 to $93.00 and set a buy rating for the company in a research report on Friday, July 1st.
-One investment analyst has rated the stock with a sell rating, two have issued a hold rating, ten have issued a buy rating and one has issued a strong buy rating to the stock.
-According to data from MarketBeat, Welltower presently has a consensus rating of Moderate Buy and a consensus price target of $95.29.
+Several equities analysts have recently weighed in on WELL shares.
+Capital One Financial assumed coverage on shares of Welltower in a research note on Friday, June 3rd.
+They set an overweight rating and a $95.00 price target for the company.
+StockNews.com downgraded Welltower from a hold rating to a sell rating in a research report on Saturday, July 23rd.
+Evercore ISI set a $99.00 price target on Welltower in a research report on Monday, June 20th.
+KeyCorp dropped their price objective on Welltower from $98.00 to $95.00 and set an overweight rating on the stock in a research note on Thursday, July 7th.
+Finally, JPMorgan Chase & Co. raised shares of Welltower from a neutral rating to an overweight rating and decreased their target price for the company from $94.00 to $89.00 in a research note on Wednesday, June 22nd.
+One analyst has rated the stock with a sell rating, two have issued a hold rating, ten have assigned a buy rating and one has assigned a strong buy rating to the company’s stock.
+According to data from MarketBeat.com, Welltower currently has an average rating of Moderate Buy and a consensus target price of $95.29.

 Institutional Investors Weigh In On Welltower

-Institutional investors and hedge funds have recently added to or reduced their stakes in the business.
-Panagora Asset Management Inc. boosted its position in Welltower by 40.0% in the first quarter.
-Panagora Asset Management Inc. now owns 17,381 shares of the real estate investment trust’s stock valued at $1,671,000 after buying an additional 4,962 shares in the last quarter.
-Sequoia Financial Advisors LLC boosted its position in Welltower by 35.4% during the 1st quarter.
-Sequoia Financial Advisors LLC now owns 5,254 shares of the real estate investment trust’s stock worth $505,000 after buying an additional 1,373 shares during the period.
-Baird Financial Group Inc. grew its stake in shares of Welltower by 3.3% in the first quarter.
-Baird Financial Group Inc. now owns 31,094 shares of the real estate investment trust’s stock worth $2,989,000 after purchasing an additional 982 shares during the last quarter.
-Covestor Ltd increased its holdings in Welltower by 97.4% in the first quarter.
-Covestor Ltd now owns 298 shares of the real estate investment trust’s stock valued at $29,000 after purchasing an additional 147 shares during the period.
-Finally, West Family Investments Inc. acquired a new position in Welltower during the 1st quarter worth about $220,000.
-97.68% of the stock is currently owned by institutional investors.
+Several institutional investors and hedge funds have recently bought and sold shares of the company.
+Captrust Financial Advisors bought a new stake in Welltower during the second quarter worth $5,805,000.
+Kingsview Wealth Management LLC acquired a new stake in Welltower in the second quarter valued at approximately $289,000.
+SVB Wealth LLC grew its stake in shares of Welltower by 5.8% during the second quarter.
+SVB Wealth LLC now owns 3,582 shares of the real estate investment trust’s stock worth $295,000 after buying an additional 197 shares during the last quarter.
+Creative Planning grew its stake in shares of Welltower by 3.8% during the second quarter.
+Creative Planning now owns 28,354 shares of the real estate investment trust’s stock worth $2,335,000 after buying an additional 1,048 shares during the last quarter.
+Finally, AQR Capital Management LLC increased its holdings in shares of Welltower by 2.5% during the second quarter.
+AQR Capital Management LLC now owns 176,122 shares of the real estate investment trust’s stock worth $14,503,000 after buying an additional 4,239 shares in the last quarter.
+Institutional investors own 97.68% of the company’s stock.

 Welltower Inc (NYSE:WELL), an S&P 500 company headquartered in Toledo, Ohio, is driving the transformation of health care infrastructure.
 The Company invests with leading seniors housing operators, post-acute providers and health systems to fund the real estate infrastructure needed to scale innovative care delivery models and improve people's wellness and overall health care experience.